 - Dogs are welcome, but on leash or voice control, with strict attention to pet waste removal.
 Due to deer wintering, we ask that dogs be on leash during periods of deep snow; deer struggle to maintain energy during the winter; dogs and humans cause them to expend this precious energy.

 - Tenting and camping is allowed, but with permission, and well-away from trailheads or neighbors.
 There are no good sources of water on the preserve, and no privies.
 Give us a call, and plan on strict adherence to “leave no trace” principles.

 - Smoking is prohibited at all RRCT preserves.

 - NARROW BRIDGE: The hikers’ bridge over Quarry Brook near the 74 Dougherty Road trailhead requires some agility; it is a narrow temporary aluminum bridge with a hand rail.
 Please use caution, especially after heavy snow or heavy rain events.
 We have plans to replace this bridge in 2019 or later.

-- POWERLINE CONSTRUCTION: Powerline reconstruction off North Pownal Road is expected in 2019.
+- POWERLINE CONSTRUCTION: Powerline reconstruction off North Pownal Road is expected in 2020 or later.
 Please look for updates and information and respect any construction postings.

 - SAFE HUNTING: Safe and responsible hunting on the Preserve is encouraged.
 We promote safe hunting experiences and protect deer by educating users of the hiking trail and their dogs to be respectful of hunters and deer during season, including winter deer yard season.
 Hikers should always wear orange during all hunting seasons, on all hikes.